almachelouche/middleman/content/email/IN/prospect/016/ecosport_all.md

 [[module]]
 path='email_modules/preheader'

-	preheader = '''We have got you awesome deals with great savings in addition to the GST offer.
-You also get an additional benefit of 8.15% interest rate.
-Visit your nearest Ford dealership to avail benefits before July 31, 2017!*'''
+	preheader = '''When you purchase a Ford, you don't just buy a great vehicle - you become part of our family.
+And family deserves the best.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'